CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 - Exclude active exceptions applied against each system's most recent scan
 - Are sorted by recommendations with highest count of "Fail" results

 The report is designed to support actions for remediation.
-It provides a current system count of deviations from a benchmark's best practices.
+It provides a current system count of deviations from a Benchmark's best practices.

 - Focus on gaps (deviations from CIS or your organization's tailored best practices/security policies)
 - Utilize the information to communicate to leadership and discussions on policies to adapt
-- Export the system details and capture information for direct or perform remediation
+- Export the system details and capture information to perform remediation

 ![](img/ConfigAssessResultSummary.png)

 **Export Target System Details**

 The details of the systems and assessment results supporting the summary counts can be exported using the `Export` button.
-The format will be in CSV (Comman delimited) and can easily be converted to Microsoft Excel format.
+The format will be in CSV (Comma delimited) and can easily be converted to Microsoft Excel format.
 The following columns of information will be present in the export.